stjeanp/stjeanp-vmware_time_sync/README.md

 ##Overview

 This module implements a custom fact, vmware_tools_timesync, which it uses to determine whether or not to run the command to turn the VMware tools time synchronization on or off, based on the argument supplied.
-Currently it works on any OS that sets $::osfamily to RedHat, Debian, or Suse.

 ##Module Description